tonysyu/scrappyr-app/README.rst

 the app.
 For example, to create the `scraps` app (which is used to store, list, and create scraps of data), run::

-   $ mkdir scrappyr/scraps
-   $ python manage.py startapp scraps scrappyr/scraps
+   $ invoke createapp scraps

-Unfortunately, the management command doesn't correctly setup the `AppComfig` for the new app.
+Unfortunately, the management command doesn't correctly setup the `AppConfig` for the new app.
 You'll need to open `./scrappyr/scraps/app.py` and change the `name` from `'scraps'` to `'scrappyr.scraps'`.